|

 in a criminal case, a defendant shall file the notice of appeal

-in the district court within 10 days after the entry either of the
+in the district court within 10 days after the entry either of

-judgment or order appealed from, or of a notice of appeal by the
+the judgment or order appealed from, or of a notice of appeal by

-decision, sentence, or order - but before entry of the judgment
+of a decision, sentence, or order - but before entry of the judgment

 or order - is treated as filed on the date of and after the entry.